panyifei/analyse/README.md

 # Analyse
-Using to analyse a js file
+Using to analyse a js project

-主要是分析commonjs的文件的内容,并展示效果
+Analyse a project